 Beene was born August 30th, 1927 in Haynesville, Louisiana.
 Initially, he planned to follow in his grandfather’s footsteps and become a doctor.
 He was enrolled in the pre-med program at Tulane University, New Orleans.
 It was here where Beene began sketching his first designs.

 He quit medical school and his displeased parents sent him to the University of Southern California to complete his studies.
 Instead, he landed his first job in the industry as an assistant in the display department of the downtown Los Angeles branch of I. Magnin.

 Beene then moved to New York in 1947 where he attended the Traphagen School of Fashion.

-Next he went on to Paris where he studied at L’Academie Julian (the same school where Toulouse Lautrec had gone) and l’Ecole de la Chambre Syndicale de la Couture Parisenne.
+Next he went on to Paris where he studied at L’Academie Julian and l’Ecole de la Chambre Syndicale de la Couture Parisenne.

 In 1963, Beene started his own fashion empire with the unveiling of his first women’s collection and was an immediate success.